R. James Cook (US Army, Retired)

 James is married to the former Patricia (Patti) Ann Laskoski of Kearny, New Jersey.
 They have three children, Robert Jr., Jacob, and Sarah.
 Addie is the latest member of their family and is a Golden-Doodle dog.

-On his free time, James travels to Guatemala to help Mayan villages receive medical care they normally would not receive as part of GO!
-Ministries.
+On his free time, James travels to Guatemala to help Mayan villages receive medical care they normally would not receive.